World Health Organisation issues fresh warning over measles

 It comes after the UK launched its own campaigns to encourage parents to get the measles, mumps and rubella (MMR) vaccine for their children.

-The World Health Organisation (WHO) has issued a fresh warning over measles after a 30-fold rise in cases across Europe.
+The World Health Organisation (WHO) has issued a fresh warning over measles after an almost 45-fold rise in cases across Europe.

 Experts from the organisation said Europe is seeing an “alarming rise” in the spread of the disease, which has “accelerated in recent months”.